leokotman/leokotman/README.md

 - 👋 Hi, I’m @leokotman
-- 👀 I’m interested in Front-end web-development, game-development.
+- I work as a Front-end developer.
 Love classical music, cats & travelling.
-- 🌱 I work with VueJs, ReactJs.
+- 🌱 I work with ReactJs.
 - 📫 How to reach me:
 levkotman@gmail.com
 <!---